eklam/War-Of-Conquest/README.md

 ## Introduction

 This variant aims to provide the scenario of the War Of Conquest, when Aegon Targaryen became the only King of the Westeros.
-With Martells being the only exception, all the others Westerosi Kings were conquered and become mere Wardens of the land.
+With Martells being the only exception, all the others Westerosi Kings were conquered and became mere Wardens of the land.
 Will you let the history repeat itself?
 Try this variant and defend you country, or be the conqueror and wipe the land with Fire and Blood.

 ## Main changes

-- **Players** have 3 distinct roles (see below), at the begginning of the game Targaryen is the *Conqueror*, and all the other players are *Kings*
+- **Players** have 3 distinct roles (see below), at the beginning of the game Targaryen is the *Conqueror*, and all the other players are *Kings*
 If any a *King* loses control of his home area to the *Conqueror* or *Lords*, he become a *Lord* himself, and is placed at the bottom of the Iron Throne track
     - If a player loses control to any other *King* he remains as *King*
     - Once a player become a *Lord* he cannot reclaim the status of *King*